6941 W. Archer Ave. Chicago, IL 60638

 Soft Tissue Injuries

-Injuries to the gums, tongue, or cheeks can occur for a number of reasons.
+You can injure your gums, tongue, or cheeks for a number of reasons.
 Naturally, this can be painful or cause bleeding.
-You need to get professional treatment to avoid infection.
-Clean the injured area with warm water and apply gentle pressure with a clean cloth or gauze to control bleeding.
+If you injure your gums, clean the injured area with warm water.
+Then, apply gentle pressure with a clean cloth or gauze to control bleeding.
 If bleeding persists, seek emergency care.

 Knocked-Out Tooth

 Probably one of the more alarming emergencies is a knocked-out tooth.
-You need to get to the dentist immediately to increase the chances of re-implantation.
+You need to get to our dentist immediately to increase the chances of re-implantation.

-Once you find your tooth, hold it by the crown to avoid damage.
+Once you find your tooth, hold it by the crown or top to avoid damage.
 Then, rinse it gently and avoid scrubbing.
 Try to reinsert it into the socket.
-If this does not work, you can place it in a container with your saliva while you seek dental attention.
+If this does not work, you can place it in a container with your saliva.
+We may reattach the lost tooth if you get to our office immediately.
+But if this doesn’t work, we’ll recommend a natural-looking tooth replacement like dental implants.

 Severe Toothache

 Tooth pain is usually a sign of a bigger problem.
-A sudden, intense toothache could be a sign of a much larger issue, such as a cavity, abscess, or nerve damage.
-If you have pain, you can take a few steps to minimize it.
-Rinse your mouth with warm water and floss gently to remove debris.
+A sudden, intense toothache could be a sign of a cavity, abscess, or nerve damage.
+If you have pain, you can first try to rinse your mouth with warm water and floss gently to remove debris.
 Over-the-counter pain relievers can help manage your pain until you see our dentist.
+Dr. Radziszewski will examine your mouth and find the right treatment for your tooth pain.

 What to Do in a Dental Emergency